Dept. of Transportation

 For detailed Sound Transit service and schedule information, please check Sound Transit's Ride the Wave Transit Guide.

-The Sound Transit bus routes listed above operated by Metro, and those operated by Pierce Transit (routes 566 and 577), will operate a weekday schedule on Presidents Day, Monday, Feb 18, and a Sunday schedule on Memorial Day, Monday, May 27.
+The Sound Transit bus routes listed above, operated by Metro, and those operated by Pierce Transit (routes 560, 566 and 577), will operate a Sunday schedule on Independence Day, Friday, July 4, and Labor Day, Monday, September 1.

 Transit Alert subscribers can receive e-mail and text notification when their service is significantly affected by weather, traffic, construction, events or other major disruptions.